OUR GLAMOUR PHOTOGRAPHY WORKSHOP

 you wish, then move on to the next one.
 The models will rotate through

-the various sets throughout the day and change outfits from time to
+the various shooting areas throughout the day and change outfits from

 time.
 When you are shooting a model with studio lighting the usual